 A Night of Horror International Film Festival is Sydney, Australia's premier horror film event.

-Now in its eighth year, the festival remains dedicated to screening and promoting the work of independent filmmakers working in the horror genre from both Australia and abroad.
+Now in its ninth year, the festival remains dedicated to screening and promoting the work of independent filmmakers working in the horror genre from both Australia and abroad.

 ABOUT THE FESTIVAL